VRAM: HBM2 vs GDDR5

 Now the thing is that these memory types can easily confuse an average consumer, and to many, they might sound unnecessary, and downright complicated.
 However, it is important that you know the difference between memory types.
-Now HBM2 is relatively new while the GDDR5 has been around for some time.
-Still, we are looking to see just how the HBM2 is going to evolve, and can GDDR5 hold up against what is available in the market?
+Now HBM2 is a couple of years old while the GDDR6 was recently released.
+Still, we are looking to see just how the HBM2 is going to evolve, and how it compares to the mainstream memory, GDDR6?

-Below, you will see a comparison between HBM2 and GDDR5, along with graphics cards that are currently available in the market with either memory type.
+Below, you will see a comparison between HBM2 and GDDR6, along with graphics cards that are currently available in the market with either memory type.

 For those who do not know, HBM stands for High Bandwidth Memory, and it happens to be one of the most common memory types available in the market.
 HBM2 is certainly one of the more advanced forms, and it is the 2nd generation of the original HBM memory.
 As far as the advancements are concerned, HBM2 should have higher memory speeds, as well as bandwidth.